Skip to main contentArrow Right

 Test the integration

-After successfully configuring the integration, we recommend that you test it with internal accounts.
-This way, if there are errors in the configuration, end users won’t notice any disruption.
+After configuring either the Cloudflare Worker or the AWS Lambda proxy, test the integration with internal accounts first.
+If there are errors in the configuration, end users won’t notice any disruption.

-We also recommend you gradually migrate your customers.
-For example, you may implement a migration plan that transitions smaller subsets of customers over time.
-This ensures the migration happens behind the scenes, without users noticing any changes to their login experience.
+We recommend migrating customers gradually.
+For example, transition smaller subset of customers over time to ensure the migration happens behind the scenes without users noticing any changes to their login experience.

 While testing the integration, you should receive an Okta login prompt.